Mental health professionals interested in practice opportunities with Northwest Psychological Resources

 Practice Builder Option

-Developing a practice from scratch is difficult and time consuming.
-In our experience, it often takes 6-12 months to develop a solid referral stream, often depending on the nature of your specialty and how assertive you are a marketing yourself.
+Developing a practice from scratch is difficult and time-consuming.
+In our experience, it often takes 6-12 months to build a solid referral stream, depending on your specialty and how assertively you market yourself.

 Pre-Licensure Contracts

 Many of our most productive clinicians began as post-graduate counseling and psychology residents with NWPR, choosing to stay as Associates after developing a thriving practice.
-For eligible clinicians, we offer training options that offer amenities of the practice plus a furnished suite and professional supervision to meet your training requirements.
-These are based on availability of both office space and supervisors.
-This contract usually lasts until you gain licensure and an independent clinician, but rarely exceeds more than 12 months.
+For eligible clinicians, we offer training options that include practice amenities, a furnished suite, and professional supervision to meet your training requirements.
+These options are based on the availability of both office space and supervisors.
+This contract usually lasts until you gain licensure and become an independent clinician, but rarely exceeds 12 months.

 Other Costs and Fees

-New Clinician Start-up: Persons just beginning private practice require extensive support to become paneled with the broad range of insurance companies used by our clients.
+New Clinician Start-up: Persons just begginning private practice require extensive support to become panel-eligible with the broad range of insurance companies used by our clients.
 Your income stream will be limited until you can become a provider on these panels.
-You may obtain and complete these applications on your own, hire an independent insurance paneling specialist, or independently contract with our Clinic Manager who is an expert at this task.
-We strongly recommend the latter, which will be money well spent.
-These fees range from $300 - $500, which is much less than hiring an outside consultant.
+You may obtain and complete these applications on your own, hire an independent insurance paneling specialist, or contract directly with our staff, who are experts at this task.
+We strongly recommend the latter; it will be well spent.
+These fees range from $500 to $750, which is much less than hiring an outside consultant.
 This becomes part of your business start-up costs.

 Management of Referrals

 A steady stream of referrals is the lifeblood of private practice.
-It is critical to keep in mind that you are starting your own business, and will need to market yourself sufficiently to create awareness within the referring community of your presence, your expertise, and your availability.
+It is critical to remember that you are starting your own business and will need to market yourself effectively to build awareness within the referring community of your presence, expertise, and availability.
 There are many creative ways to do this.
 NWPR will help.
-Quickly developing a busy practice is good for all of us, but final responsibility for making this possible rests with the new clinician.
+Quickly developing a busy practice is good for all of us, but the final responsibility for making this possible rests with the new clinician.

 Getting Your Practice Up and Running

-How fast your practice develops is largely contingent on how assertive and timely you are at getting on the various insurance panels serving our population.
-Most new clinicians cast a wide net and get on as many panels as possible, gradually becoming more selective once their practice is solidly established.
+How quickly your practice develops largely depends on how assertive and timely you are in joining the various insurance panels serving our population.
+Most new clinicians cast a wide net and join as many panels as possible, gradually becoming more selective once their practice is solidly established.

-Once licensed to practice, your speed in paneling with insurance companies is dependent on several factors.
-These include your timelessness in completing applications and/or working with our Clinic Manager.
-Your clinical specialty area is also a major factor.
-Rules of supply and demand apply in this business, like anywhere else.
-Persons who only see adults for common mental health issues are the slowest to develop their practices as there are many providers vying for these referrals.
-On the other hand, having unique specialty areas and/or the ability to serve high demand areas (e.g., children and teens, psychological assessment, etc.) allows for more rapid growth.
+Once licensed to practice, your speed in paneling with insurance companies depends on several factors.
+These include your timeliness in completing applications and your collaboration with our staff to guide you through the process. our clinical specialty area is also a major factor.
+Supply and demand rules apply in this business, as they do anywhere else.
+Providers who see only adults for common mental health issues are the slowest to develop their practices, as many providers compete for these referrals.
+On the other hand, having unique specialty areas and/or the ability to serve high-demand areas (e.g., children and teens, psychological assessment) enables faster growth.

 Referrals come to NWPR in three ways: 1) Direct referrals to a clinician from outside our office, 2) inter-office referrals from another NWPR clinician, and 3) referrals to any available clinician at NWPR.
-The last type of referral is triaged by our intake staff.
+The latter referral type is triaged by our intake staff.
 There are many things to consider, including age, presenting problem, client preferences, who is paneled on the new client’s insurance, and the availability of clinicians to take on new clients.

-It is also worth noting again that everyone practicing at NWPR is an independent contractor and in private practice.
-This essentially places us in competition with each other for available referrals.
+It is also worth noting that everyone practicing at NWPR is an independent contractor in private practice.
+This puts us in competition for available referrals.
 An analogy we often use is a food court at a shopping mall.
-Shoppers are attracted to one spot to eat knowing they have a variety of options from which to choose.
-This model works well despite the competition involved, as it draws a large volume of customers to one place.
-Shop owners who do well provide an attractive, high quality, and well-marketed product with people standing in line, even if their neighboring vendor is also doing very well.
+Shoppers are drawn to a single location to eat, knowing they have a variety of options.
+This model performs well despite competition, as it attracts a large number of customers to a single location.
+Shop owners who do well offer an attractive, high-quality, well-marketed product, with customers standing in line, even when their neighboring vendor is also doing very well.

-The intake staff expertly and sensitively provides the client options once the field is narrowed, and may specifically recommend a clinician who seems well-suited to the referral issue.
+Once the field is narrowed, the intake staff expertly and sensitively presents the client with options and may specifically recommend a clinician who seems well-suited to the referral issue.
 New clinicians work extensively with the intake staff to clarify appropriate referrals to their practice.
-The clinician has the final word in accepting or rejecting any new referral.
+The clinician has the final decision on whether to accept or reject any new referral.

-One of the major benefits of affiliation with NWPR is our strong positive reputation and breadth of services offered.
-This is combined with intensive assistance new clinicians receive before, during, and after getting their practices up and running.
+One of the major benefits of affiliation with NWPR is our strong, positive reputation and the breadth of services we offer.
+This is complemented by intensive assistance new clinicians receive before, during, and after getting their practices up and running.
 Few practices offer this level of support.
-This allows NWPR to enjoy a steady stream of referrals and has historically placed few burdens on new clinicians for marketing.
-Nonetheless, it remains worth reiterating that new clinicians need to keep the following things in mind:
+This allows NWPR to enjoy a steady stream of referrals and has historically placed few marketing burdens on new clinicians.
+Nonetheless, it remains worth reiterating that new clinicians need to keep the following in mind:

 1. Do not be passive and expect full caseloads when arriving.

-2. Have your Washington license to practice and work closely with the Clinic Manager to assertively complete and submit insurance panel applications.
+2. Have your Washington license to practice and work closely with the staff to assertively complete and submit insurance panel applications.

-4. Be prepared and trained to accept a broad range of referral issues, but also have a specialty niche that complements and adds breadth to what other clinicians are offering and meets a high-demand need within our community.
+4. Be prepared and trained to accept a broad range of referral issues, but also have a specialty niche that complements and adds breadth to what other clinicians offer and meets a high-demand need within our community.

 5. Remember that it is your responsibility to market yourself sufficiently to produce the referral stream necessary to support your business and revenue goals.